anonymouse-bleep/garvit/README.txt

-Hyperspace by HTML5 UP
-html5up.net | @ajlkn
+Prtfolio design | an0nym3sh
-Free for personal and commercial use under the CCA 3.0 license (html5up.net/license)
+Free for personal and commercial use under the CCA 3.0 license

 So I've had the wireframe for this particular design kicking around for some time, but with all